 - Keep Your Hair Clean – It’s important that you wash your hair regularly and keep the scalp clean to avoid any build-up or infection.
 The scalp health will ensure that of your hair.

 - Have a Healthy Lifestyle – That should include getting a good night’s rest, exercising and managing stress.
 In addition, you should quit smoking as it can affect blood flow to the hair follicles, weakening them.

-Undoubtedly, vitamins for hair growth play an important role.
+Undoubtedly, minerals and vitamins for hair growth play an important role.

 Research has shown that vitamin deficiencies can result in hair loss.
 That’s why it’s important that you get adequate amounts of them on a daily basis.

 However, as far as the answer to what vitamins for hair growth should be taken is concerned, you should consult a doctor.
 There are different types of hair loss, and vitamins cannot help with all of them.